Link Search Menu Expand Document

 Solutions may be provided with or without an answer.

 If no solution is provided, an author or editorial staff member can still bypass verification without applying any solution.
-This allows access to the instructions of later steps for copy editing purposes, but it does not allow testing of any commands in the instructions.
+Although this allows access to the instructions of later steps for copy editing purposes, it does not allow testing of any commands in the instructions.
 For this reason, we encourage you to provide solutions for all verified steps that you create.

 An example of a verified step offering to bypass verification